chkyass/Freebsd-Rootkit/README.md

 # Freebsd-Rootkit
-The rootkit work on all most recents version of freeBSD.
-At the system level the rootkit corresponds to a kernel module.
-It works by hooking functions, overriding syscalls and dynamically patch kernel structures
+The rootkit works on newer versions of freeBSD.
+At the system level, the rootkit is a kernel module.
+It works by hooking functions, replacing syscalls and dynamically patching kernel structures

 ## Functionalities
 - Persitence: the rootkit is launched at every reboot of the system